Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Simulation Results

 \subsection{Ranking Quality}

-The pairing system of a \new{Swiss-system} tournament has a major impact on the obtained ranking quality, as Figure~\ref{fig:ranking_quality} shows.
+The pairing system of a Swiss-system tournament has a major impact on the obtained ranking quality, as Figure~\ref{fig:ranking_quality} shows.
 Burstein and Random2 achieve the best ranking quality, followed by Dutch and Dutch BBP.
 Random has a worse ranking quality and Monrad performs by far the worst.
-For other strength ranges, Figure~\ref{fig:mean_strength} shows consistent results.
+For other strength ranges, Figure~\ref{fig:mean_strength} shows consistent results. \new{See also Tables~\ref{table:mean_values} and~\ref{table:median_values} for the corresponding mean and median Kendall $\tau$ values.}

 Comparing Dutch to Dutch BBP shows that they behave very similarly, with slight advantage for Dutch.
-This is remarkable, since Dutch BBP is based on complex and rigid declarative criteria that are time-tested, while Dutch is the output of our easy-to-understand, purely \newer{matching-based} approach.
+This is remarkable, since Dutch BBP is based on complex and rigid declarative criteria that are time-tested, while Dutch is the output of our easy-to-understand, purely matching-based approach.
 Together with the performance of Burstein and Random2 this shows that more transparent pairing systems can outperform the state-of-the-art Dutch BBP in terms of ranking quality.

 We provide additional experimental results on the ranking quality in the appendix.
-There we present consistent results also for fewer or more players, \new{for other strength range sizes, and for different player strength distributions}.
-Additionally, we elaborate on how our flexible maximum weight matching model enabled us to detect the exact reason why certain pairing systems produce better rankings, which might help designing better pairing systems in the future.
+There we present consistent results also for fewer or more players, for other strength range sizes, and for different player strength distributions.